COVID-19 death toll nears 100-mark; Govt says no need to panic as 30% infections linked to Tablighi centre

 Within Maharashtra, more than 50 new cases were reported from Mumbai itself, taking the total cases in the country's financial capital to 330.
 Besides, at least 22 have succumbed to COVID-19 in Mumbai so far.
 More than nine lakh people have been surveyed and screened for coronavirus infection in the city.
 Across Maharashtra, six patients died on Saturday, taking the state's COVID-19 toll to 32.
 Among other states, 11 have lost lives in Telangana and 10 each in Gujarat and Madhya Pradesh.

 In terms of confirmed cases also, Maharashtra tops the tally with over 600 cases, while Tamil Nadu and Delhi have reported over 400 cases and Kerala has more than 300 cases.
-Uttar Pradesh, Rajasthan and Telangana have reported 200 or more cases, while it is more than 100 in Andhra Pradesh, Gujarat, Karnataka and Madhya Pradesh.
+Uttar Pradesh, Rajasthan and Telangana have reported over 200 cases each, while it is more than 100 in Andhra Pradesh, Gujarat, Karnataka and Madhya Pradesh.
 Jammu & Kashmir reported 17 new cases on Saturday, taking its tally to 92.
 At least two have died in the union territory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)